 Mohammad Rafi Azimi – Deputy Program Manager

 Mr. Azimi started his professional career with Hand in Hand Afghanistan in February 2008.
-He has been through different positions during his nine years employment including MIS officer, Public Relations Officer, Deputy Provincial Coordinator and is currently working as Deputy Program Manager to assists the program manager in managing project implementation, planning and reporting.
-He has a good knowledge of the organizational history and recently led development of the first Management Information System for Hand in Hand Afghanistan.
+He has been through different positions during his ten years of employment including MIS officer, Public Relations Officer, Deputy Provincial Coordinator and is currently working as Deputy Program Manager to assists the program manager in managing project implementation, planning and reporting.
+He has a good knowledge of the organizational history and led development of the first Management Information System for Hand in Hand Afghanistan.

 Hand in Hand Afghanistan is a member of the Agency Coordination Body for Afghan Relief & Development (ACBAR) and Afghanistan Microfinance Association (AMA).